wp-plugins/nextgen-facebook/readme.txt

 = Version 1.5 =
 * Added the "Add NextGEN Gallery Tags" option to include the featured (or default) image tags from the NextGEN Gallery.
-* Added the "Content Begins at a Paragraph" option to ignore all text before the first &lt;p&gt; paragraph in the content (not the excerpt).
+* Added the "Content Begins at a Paragraph" option to ignore all text before the first `<p>` paragraph in the content (not the excerpt).
 This might be useful for photography oriented websites that have thumbnails, captions, etc. preceeding their content.
 * Added the "Use WP-WikiBox for Pages" option.
 This is an option very few, if any, besides myself will find useful.
 If you use the WP-WikiBox plugin's function in your theme's templates (and not the shortcode), then you can use the page's tags or title to retrieve content from Wikipedia.
 This only aplies to pages, not posts.
 Here's how it works; the plugin will check for the page's tags, and use their names to retrieve content from Wikipedia.
 If no tags are defined, then the page title will be used.
 If Wikipedia does not return a summary for your tags or title, then the content of your page will be used.

 = Version 1.4.1 =